 The second phase ran through to Sept 30, 2013, with a rolling registration and sign up for this RMOOC so participants could receive our updates.
 There were various manners by which viewers could partake, explained in the how to participate in this site via social media and tools we built that allowed various forms of contribution to the experience.

 The following year, the site was used for a an Intensive Indigenous Summer Program at the University of British Columbia, Okanagan campus.

 This site was designed to syndicate in to a series of “hubs” blog posts, photos from flickr and instagram, and tweets tagged #rmooc, all collected under a syndication flow.
 In addition, this was a first site where I added what we called a “Dispatch” using the JetPack plugin feature to post by Email.

 A set of pages were set up to describe how people could participate via any of the hubs.

 The site is a customized version of the Graph Paper Press Lite F8 theme and deploying the Feed WordPress plugin to power the syndication.
 I made significant improvements to the archive layouts to accommodate the syndicated content, to display tweets in native twitter form, and to provide a splash front page.

-The jetpack-portfolio "RMOOC: Arts and Reconciliation" was originally assembled from spare parts of a 1957 Chevy at CogDogBlog (https://cogdogblog.com/portfolio/rmooc/) on August 20, 2013.
+The jetpack-portfolio "RMOOC: Arts and Reconciliation" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/portfolio/rmooc/) on August 20, 2013.